phearbot/unity-teamcity-docker/README.md

 # 2. SSH Key Configuration
 ##### Creating and getting your keys
 If your repo is private and you use MFA on your Git acccount, you need to use SSH keys, **otherwise this is an optional alternative** to using your username and password for Git.
-If you are skipping this, go to section 3 (Setting Up Your First  Project (Repo) in Team City).
+If you are skipping this, go to [section 3](#Setting-Up-Your-First-Project-in-Team-City).

 On your server run the following commands (you will be copying and pasting the output of the last two):
 ```